gaand/wdi_2_js_demo_spa/README.md

 In this case the app needs **ONLY ONE** Playlist.
 At least, for now.

+## Lab

+Create a Todo App.
+It will have a list of items/tasks.
+You'll
 ### User Story 2 (Implementation)
 ## Review: Closures